obrienciaran/duckdb/README.md

 DuckDB is a severless OLAP database management system and has been described as SQLite for analytics - and it can read .csv files directly.
 What does this mean?
 It means anybody can run their own SQL engine on their own computer for performing analytics.
 This means:

-- Goodbye Excel
+- Goodbye Excel;
-- No need for managing a server
+- No need for managing a server;
-- No dependencies
+- No dependencies;
-- Faster than Pandas/Python
+- Faster than Pandas/Python;
-- Larger than memory processing
+- Larger than memory processing;
-- Lightning fast analytics
+- Lightning fast analytics;
-- Common SQL language
+- Common SQL language; and,
 - Run analytics anywhere: on your laptop, in the browser, on a cloud VM, in a cloud function, as part of a Python notebook, R script, Javascript app. all of the following are legitimate queries with DuckDB; a parquet file in a S3 bucket, a local parquet file, a Pandas dataframe in a notebook, or a browser query:

 ```